milsyobtaf/dustin.younse.com/README.md

-# 🫖 The TEA Stack

-Welcome to the most minimal stack out there.
-This stack makes static site generation a breeze.
+# 🤠 dustin.younse.com

+Welcome to my homepage repo!
+This is, as always, an ever evolving website.
+In the past it has been a glorified resume, but I am in the process of (finally) creating the holistic personal website I always wanted.

+Currently this site is using [`tea-stack`](https://github.com/mattwaler/tea-stack/), a minimal website / prototyping tech stack leveraging a bunch of fun and easy to use tools:

 ## 🧰 Tools